District of Columbia Commission on the Arts and Humanities (CAH)

 Applications not adhering to this policy will be automatically deemed ineligible.

--Be arts and humanities professionals (e.g., presenters, producers and educators), aged 18 or older;
+-Be arts and humanities practitioner (e.g., presenters, producers and educators), aged 18 or older;

 -Abstain from any use of secondary party that acts on an individual’s behalf (“fiscal agent”) in the performance and execution of financial duties.

--Are in good standing with CAH.
-Applicants with incomplete or delinquent reports, in any funding program, as of Monday, October 16, 2017, are ineligible to receive an additional award from CAH in FY2018;
+-Be in good standing with CAH.
+(Note that applicants with incomplete or delinquent reports from any prior funding program, as of October 15, 2018, are ineligible to receive additional funds from CAH in FY 2019); and,

 For festival requests, applicants must also meet the following eligibility requirements: